Iván García Guerra: Career

 He was the founder of the Teatro de la Universidad Católica Madre y Maestra, where he taught Acting and Spanish Grammar classes during the years 1966 and 1967.
-In 1968 and 1969 he taught Spanish and Latin American Literature at the "College of Oswego" of the University of the State of New York.
+In 1968 and 1969, he taught Spanish and Latin American Literature at the "College of Oswego" of the University of the State of New York.
 For ten years he was professor of Culture and Art at the "Yody Institute".
 In 1994 and 1995, Professor of Advertising Creativity at the Universidad Iberoamericana (UNIBE).

 At the time of the reform of the School of Dramatic Art of Fine Arts he served as Director and since then he served as professor of Introduction to Theater, Acting, Theater Direction, Editing, Dramaturgy, Oral Expression and Dominicanity.

 In the 2001/2002 school year, after his retirement as a Public Servant for 47 years, he was Guest Professor of Acting at the 2nd Level.
 During the 2001-2002 period, he lectured on Theater and Society at the Higher Institute of Fine Arts.

 From 1995 to 2002, he was professor of Theater Performance, Direction and Production, Editing, Dramaturgy, and Director of the Department of Dramatic Art of the Institute of Culture and Art of Santiago.
-He has also taught numerous courses on Acting, Theater Direction and Dramaturgy in the clubs of Santo Domingo, in the Culture Hall of the National Theater, in the Dominican American Cultural Institute, and in Casa de Arte and the Gran Teatro Cibao in Santiago.
+He also taught numerous courses on Acting, Theater Direction and Dramaturgy in the clubs of Santo Domingo, in the Culture Hall of the National Theater, in the Dominican American Cultural Institute, and in Casa de Arte and the Gran Teatro Cibao in Santiago.

 Political life

-He participated in the "June 14 Movement" and later in the "June 14 Political Group."
+Guerra participated in the "June 14 Movement" and later in the "June 14 Political Group."
 He was involved in the conspiracy to overthrow and kill the tyrant Rafael Leonidas Trujillo.
 He also participated in the Civil War of 1965.
-Since then he has remained outside of partisan organizations, although he remains supportive and active with patriotic movements and the causes that he considers just.
+Since then, he had remained outside of partisan organizations, although he remained supportive and active with patriotic movements and the causes that he considered just.

+Death

+Guerra died on March 22, 2025, at the age of 87.